vyang17/longPressNewTabClone/README.md

 Some time in April 2021, the Long-Press-New-Tab extension in Chrome disappeared, citing a violation in the Chrome Web Store policy.
 While taking a look at the original chrome-extension code, the ownership of the redirection URLs embedded in JS files have changed, posing a possible privacy/security concern.

 This extension is purely based off of the firefox extension (linked above) and contains no redirection services.
-The only modifications made were to its manifest file to provide support for Chromium based browsers.

 ## Installation Instructions